delight-im/Localize/README.md

 A simple platform for collaborative translation of Android applications.
 It can be used in the web browser, where users may sign up as a translator or developer.
 Developers may host their own projects and let translators contribute.

 Developers may review contributions and export a ZIP file containing all translations with just a few clicks.
-The translations are exported as Android XML resources so they are ready to be deployed right away.
+The translations are exported as Android XML resources so they are ready for deployment right away.

-Hopefully, this will speed-up the development and localization process for you, especially if you are a small company or a single developer.
+Hopefully, this will speed-up the development and localization process for you, especially if you work for a small company or if you are a single developer.

+You can either use Localize on www.localize.li or download the source and use it as a self-hosted platform.

 **Live Demo:** www.localize.li

+## Configuration

+All configuration is done in `config.php` in the root directory.

 ## Contributing